ChrisTheCoolHut/T-Fuzz-Cross/README.md

 The current version is tested only on Ubuntu-16.04, while trying to run the code, please use our tested OS.

+READ `install.sh` if you're on Ubuntu, you can probably just run it to install.

 # Prerequisite

 T-Fuzz system is built on several opensource tools.